Anton Gavel: Slovak national team

 Gavel played at the 2005 World University Games.
 He was a member of the senior men's Slovak national basketball team.
 Some of the tournaments that he played in with the Slovak senior men's national team included: the FIBA EuroBasket 2005 Division B, the FIBA EuroBasket 2007 Division B, the FIBA EuroBasket 2009 Division B, and the FIBA EuroBasket 2011 Division B. He also played at the FIBA EuroBasket 2013 qualification tournament.

 German national team

 In July 2015, two months before EuroBasket 2015, Gavel expressed his desire to represent the senior German national team.
 On 13 August 2015, FIBA permitted him to switch to the German national team.
 Gavel made his debut for Germany on 14 August 2015, against Croatia.

 Coaching career

-In the 2019–20 season, Gavel would be the head coach of OrangeAcademy of the German third tier ProB.
+In the 2019–20 season, Gavel would be the head coach of OrangeAcademy of the German third-tier league ProB.

-On June 25, 2022, he has signed with ratiopharm Ulm of the Basketball Bundesliga.
+On 25 June 2022, he has signed with ratiopharm Ulm of the Basketball Bundesliga.

+On 27 March 2024, he signed a 3-year contract with Brose Bamberg of the Basketball Bundesliga (BBL).